vegaprotocol/vegawallet/README.md

 These instructions are written to be used in command line.
 Below, in the snippets, you'll see commands in blue text.
 Copy those instructions and paste them into your command line interface.

 ### Download
 Download and save the zip file from Releases.
-We suggest you save it to your home/profile folder, because that's where the command line interface will look for it. https://github.com/vegaprotocol/go-wallet/releases
+We suggest you keep track of where you've saved the file, because that's where the command line interface will look for it. https://github.com/vegaprotocol/go-wallet/releases

 **If you’re using MacOS:**